-Skip to 0 minutes and 1 second [music] Do you know how food affects our body and mind?
-And how our emotions, and thoughts, affect the way we eat?
-In Food for Thought, we will touch both psychological topics, such as emotional eating, And biological ones, such as the relationship between our brain and the microbiome In the course you will find videos, videos, articles and quizzes That will help you understand the relationships between areas that could seem unconnected So, how does the food affect our mind, brain and body?
-Join us, and we will discover it together! [music]
+Skip to 0 minutes and 0 seconds Do you know how foods affect our body and mind, and how our emotion and thought affect the way we eat?
+In Food for Thought, we will touch about psychological topics, such as emotional eating, and biological ones, such as the relationship between our brain and the microbiome.
+In the course, you will find videos, articles, and quizzes that will help you understand the relationship between areas that could seem unconnected.
+So, how does the food affect our mind, brain, and body?
+Join us, and we will discover it together.

 The gut and brain are very closely linked.
 Explore how neurology, the microbiome and more interact to affect health.